 Finally, there are fields for the odometer reading and generator hours reading (if applicable).

-Upon successful Check-In, the Checked In Form will also be your Certificate of Insurance and Rental Certificate.
+Upon successful Check-In, the Checked-In Form (i.e. your Reservation page) will also be your Certificate of Coverage and Rental Certificate.

 Under the Certificate of Rental Insurance will be the Certificate of Rental which will specify the make, model, owner and driver (and any additional drivers) during the rental period.